victorgarrido1/weather-dashboard/README.md

 Now: I will attempt to implement better practices and intend to create better structures.

 - [x ] rework html in interface
-- [ ] apply new styles to reflect weather cards
+- [ x] apply new styles to reflect weather cards
-- [ ] implement js to connect with front of page
+- [ x] new styles to reflect updates